About Environment Week

 It is important to remember that every effort counts, big or small.

 When Is It?

 Canadian Environment Week takes place the first week of June to coincide with World Environment Day.
-This year, we celebrate June 2-8.
-Canadian World Environment Day and Clean Air Day are both on June 5 this year.
+This year, we celebrate June 1-7.
+Canadian World Environment Day is on June 5 and Clean Air Day are on June 4this year.
 June 8 is World Oceans Day.

 What Is World Environment Day?